ushasri123980/FPGA/README.md

 3. Topology constraints: If node u is the source node of a net and node v is a sink node of the same net, then nodes u and v are either assigned to the same FPGA (i.e., FPGA(u) = FPGA(v)) or assigned to two neighboring FPGAs (i.e., (FPGA(u), FPGA(v)) ∈ E’).

+### Input Format
+There are mainly four parts in the input file.
+The first part is a single line listing the total number of FPGAs, total number of FPGA connection channels, capacity per FPGA, total number of nodes, total number of nets, and total number of fixed nodes.
+Format:
+< Total number of FPGAs> <Total number of FPGA connection channels> <Capacity per FPGA> <Total
+number of nodes><Total number of nets> <Total number of fixed nodes>
+A sample of the first part is given below.
+Note that the FPGA indices are from 0 to < Total number of FPGAs> -1.
+The node indices are from 0 to <Total number of nodes>-1